Day of the Tentacle: Gameplay

 Day of the Tentacle follows the point-and-click two-dimensional adventure game formula, first established by the original Maniac Mansion.
-Players direct the controllable characters around the game world by clicking with the computer mouse.
-To interact with the game world, players choose from a set of nine commands arrayed on the screen (such as "pick up", "use", or "talk to") and then on an object in the world.
+Players direct the characters by clicking with the computer mouse.
+Players choose from a set of nine commands (such as "pick up", "use", or "talk to") and then on an object in the world.
 This was the last SCUMM game to use the original interface of having the bottom of the screen being taken up by a verb selection and inventory; starting with the next game to use the SCUMM engine, Sam & Max Hit the Road, the engine was modified to scroll through a more concise list of verbs with the right mouse button and having the inventory on a separate screen.

-Day of the Tentacle uses time travel extensively; early in the game, the three main protagonists are separated across time by the effects of a faulty time machine.
+Day of the Tentacle uses time travel extensively.
+The three protagonists are separated across time by the effects of a faulty time machine.
 The player, after completing certain puzzles, can then freely switch between these characters, interacting with the game's world in separate time periods.
 Certain small inventory items can be shared by placing the item into the "Chron-o-Johns", modified portable toilets that instantly transport objects to one of the other time periods, while other items are shared by simply leaving the item in a past time period to be picked up by a character in a future period.
-Changes made to a past time period will affect a future one, and many of the game's puzzles are based on the effect of time travel, the aging of certain items, and alterations of the time stream.
+Changes made to a past time period will affect a future one, and many of the puzzles are based on the effect of time travel, the aging of certain items, and alterations of the time stream.
 For example, one puzzle requires the player, while in the future era where Purple Tentacle has succeeded, to send a medical chart of a Tentacle back to the past, having it used as the design of the American flag, then collecting one such flag in the future to be used as a Tentacle disguise to allow that character to roam freely.

 The whole original Maniac Mansion game can be played on a computer resembling a Commodore 64 inside the Day of the Tentacle game; this practice has since been repeated by other game developers, but at the time of Day of the Tentacle's release, it was unprecedented.